StackStorm/st2docs/docs/source/reference/metrics.rst

     [metrics]
     driver = statsd
+    # Optional prefix which is prepended to each metric key.
+E.g. if prefix is
+    # "production" and key is "st2.action.executions" actual key would be
+    # "production.st2.action.executions".
+This comes handy when you want to
+    # utilize the same backend instance for multiple environments or similar.
     host = 127.0.0.1  # statsd collection and aggregation server address port = 8125  # statsd collection and aggregation server port